Harbr-Foundation/Harbr-Router/README.md

 - 🎯 **Path-based Routing**: Flexible route configuration for HTTP
 - 🔍 **Health Checks**: Built-in health check support for HTTP upstreams
 - 📚 **Library API**: Use as a standalone binary or integrate as a library in your Rust applications
+- 🔁 **Dynamic Configuration**: Update routes and settings at runtime without restarts

 ## Quick Start